Stepiix/INC/README.md

+# Project for Design of digital systems on VUT FIT

-# INC
+# INC - project

-Návrh a implementace sériové linky UART
+Design and implementation of UART serial line